goldfiglabs/introspector/README.md

 ![kiddopaint-1614728453761](https://user-images.githubusercontent.com/291215/109745547-e6083b80-7b88-11eb-85c1-a64bb935a841.png)

 Introspector is a tool and schema for importing cloud infrastructure configuration.
-The goal is to unlock the expressive power of SQL and relational databases to ask questions about what is currently deployed in your cloud.
+The goal is to unlock the expressive power of SQL and relational databases to ask questions about your infrastructure's security, compliance, and governance posture.

 ## Why?